1996 Russian presidential election: American influence

+In 1995, Clinton urged Yeltsin to sign Russia's participation plan in the NATO Partnership for Peace program and to send a peacekeeper detachment for the NATO mission in Bosnia-Herzegovina.
+He also asked Yeltsin to end his opposition to the first stage of NATO expansion into Eastern Europe, and in return Clinton offered to support his re-election campaign.
+Among other things, this included not taking any visible steps towards expanding NATO until after the election.
+Yeltsin agreed, and authorized his foreign minister Andrei Kozyrev to sign the Partnership for Peace participation plan.

 In January 1997, observing the support Yeltsin had received in 1996 from the Clinton administration, former candidate Alexander Lebed visited the United States to rally support from American businesses for a potential run in the 2000 Russian presidential election.
 As one analyst wrote at the time, "[Lebed] may perceive that Yeltsin benefited greatly from support from the Americans in the last campaign.
 Clinton made a trip to Moscow during the campaign.
 And the International Monetary Fund extended loans that enabled the Government to make credible promises to pay wages."
 Some argued that the role of the Clinton administration in securing an International Monetary Fund loan for Russia had an impact on the election, with some critics characterizing it as an act of foreign electoral intervention.